 on life, the way it expresses itself.
 Each one takes a different form according to the life histories of tree and fungus as they reach for each other.
 Together, plant and fungi coproduce structures to exchange and share resources.
 As Tsing describes, she and Gan find themselves crawling in the sand tips of Søby trying to bring themselves ‘inside the “will” of this system of stretching and sharing’.
 Together they learn official names, watch, and look through lenses and magnifying glasses, describe and follow, and attempt to understand how mycorrhiza express themselves and manoeuvre themselves differently between unique combinations of fungi and tree.
 These practices of attunement attempt

 to come into ‘alignment’, as Tsing puts it.
 This requires expanding our repertoires of attending and responding.
-It is from such practices that we have taken cues for co-designing this double special issue of TAJA
+It is from such practices that we have taken cues for co-designing this double special issue of TAJA.

 As Tsing writes, ‘[i]f we want to know the possibilities of the worlds we can make